AckerlyXu/heima/articles/documentdb/documentdb-import-data.md

 2. You can use an abbreviated syntax: collection[3] will emit same set of collections mentioned in step 1.
 3. More than one substitution can be provided.
 For example, collection[0-1] [0-9] will generate 20 collection names with leading zeros (collection01, ..02, ..03).

 Once the collection name(s) have been specified, choose the desired throughput of the collection(s) (400 RUs to 250,000 RUs).
 For best import performance, choose a higher throughput.
-For more information about performance levels, see [Performance levels in DocumentDB](/documentation/articles/documentdb-performance-levels/).
+For more information about performance levels, see [Performance levels in DocumentDB](./documentdb-performance-levels.md).
 Any import to collections with throughput >10,000 RUs will require a partition key.
 If you choose to have more than 250,000 RUs, you will need to file a request in the portal to have your account increased.

-> [AZURE.NOTE]
+> [!NOTE]
 > The throughput setting only applies to collection creation.
 If the specified collection already exists, its throughput will not be modified.
 >
 >